andrebianchessi/msc/thesis/chapters/01_motivation.md

 # Motivation {#sec:motivation}

-Optimization algorithms are widely spread in all areas of modern Engineering industry.
+Optimization algorithms are widely spread in all areas of modern engineering industry.
 They allow for reduction of costs and increase of the efficiency and effectiveness of solutions.
 The exponential growth in computational power in recent years has made it feasible for engineers to optimize problems they could not optimize before.
 Still, the complexity of the problems we tackle increases even faster than the available computational power.
-Thus, advancements in optimization techniques are also mandated.
+Thus, advancements in optimization techniques are also required.
 In this work, we turn our attention to optimization by Genetic Algorithms (GAs) applied to mechanical systems.
 These algorithms are based on principles of genetics and evolution, and are well suited for the optimization of problems dealing with a large amount of